christie888/christie888.github.io/_pages/about.md

 ## 🔬 Research Topics
  I am specializing in the following research areas:

- **Topic 2: Pysicis-informed (PI) AI for Traffic/Congestion Prediction**
+ **Topic 2: Pysicis-informed (PI)-AI for Traffic/Congestion Prediction**

- Traditional AI models for traffic prediction rely on purely data-driven approaches, which often struggle with generalization, especially in unseen traffic conditions.
+ Traditional AI models for traffic prediction rely on purely data-driven approaches, which often struggle with generalization, especially in unseen traffic dynamics.
 Incorporating physics-informed AI (PI-AI) integrates fundamental traffic flow theories into machine learning models.
 This ensures that predictions remain physically consistent, leading to more reliable and interpretable traffic forecasts.

- **Topic 3: Quantum Computing for Optimization and Inverse Problems**
+ **Topic 3: Quantum Computing for Optimization Problems**

 Optimization is widely applied in machine learning, control and operations research.
 Classical approaches include gradient descent and evolutionary algorithms,etc., while modern methods integrate deep learning.
-However, optimization problems face computational challenges, particularly in large-scale and high-dimensional data inputs, as many of them are NP-hard.
-Quantum computing is expected to revolutionize fields that rely on complex optimization and inverse problem-solving, enabling faster and more accurate solutions in real-world applications.
-A specific direction is detection technology in the physical layer of wireless communications.
-The optimization problem of mapping the received signal to qubits is under investigation.
+However, optimization problems face computational challenges, particularly in large-scale graph and high-dimensional data, as many of them are NP-hard.
+Quantum computing is expected to revolutionize fields that rely on complex optimization problem-solving, enabling faster and more accurate solutions in real-world applications.

 **Topic 1: Digital Twin (DT) for Resillient and Smart Mobility**

+DTs support the optimizations of resources allocation, operations, and support data-driven decision-making.
-As quantum computing advances, PI-AI offers a bridge between classical traffic modeling and quantum-enhanced optimization.
-It could revolutionize real-time congestion control by solving complex vehicle routing and traffic assignment problems much faster than classical solvers.
-By integrating solid traffic flow theories, efficient quantum AI technologies, we can develop next-generation mobility platform that are resilient, adaptive, and sustainable.
+As quantum computing advances, Pysicis-informed (PI)-AI offers a bridge between classical traffic modeling and quantum-enhanced optimization, enaling complex problems solving much faster than classical solutions.
+By integrating solid traffic flow theories with efficient quantum AI technologies, we can develop next-generation mobility platform that are resilient, adaptive, and sustainable.
+The research question and hypotheses realted to DT include: What novel Quantum computing techniques can be designed to address the complex optimization challenges in smart and resillient mobility?
+What objectives, such as reducing traffic congestion, minimizing energy consumption, carbon emissions could be optimized by Quantum AI models?
+Additionally, can we define other comprehensive goals for the smart and resillient mobility.

 ---